 Federal and state entitlements (which include state equalization and state revenue sharing) are recorded as unrestricted grants-in-aid when available and measurable.
 Federal and state grants are recorded when the reimbursable expenditures have been incurred.
 Ad valorem taxes are recorded in the year the taxes are due and payable.
 Ad valorem taxes are assessed on a calendar year basis, become due on November 15th of each year, and become delinquent on December 31st.
 The taxes are generally collected in December, January, and February of the fiscal year.
-Sales and use tax revenues are recorded in the month that the original taxable transaction occurred.
+Sales and use tax

+DeRidder, Louisiana Notes to the Financial Statements For the Year Ended June 30, 2024 revenues are recorded in the month that the original taxable transaction occurred.
 Substantially all other revenues are recorded when received.